nsoria1/rpay-data-challenge/FUNCTIONAL_DOC.md

 # CDI Bonus Pipeline: Functional Documentation

 This document explains the business logic of the CDI Bonus pipeline, which calculates daily interest for user wallet balances.
 It covers three key components: ingesting data, building wallet history, and calculating interest.
-This is designed for functional stakeholders to understand the process without technical details.

 ## Overview
 The pipeline processes wallet transaction data to: